Towerism/csce434-pp2/README.md

 ## State of the Software
 This project was written as an intermediary step for a Compiler Design project.
-At the moment, only semantic analysis has been completed.
-Code generation is being worked on in a private repo, as at the time of writing the course is still in progress.
-At some point the work on code generation will be merged in.
+At the moment, only semantic analysis has been completed, and code generation is in progress.
+Once the project is complete through code optimization, the decaf specification will be partially supported on the MIPS platform.
 ## CMake build system
 I decided I didn't like all the files being in the top-level project directory, nor did I like the ast files being scrunched up into a few separate files.
 I